CharlotteC63/gdpr-obfuscator/README.md

 ```

 To deploy the module to AWS Lambda, follow these steps:
+1. Run make run-build in the terminal.
+This will create the `dependencies-layer.zip` and `deployment-package.zip` files.
-1. Go to the AWS Lambda Console and create a new Lambda function.
+2. Go to the AWS Lambda Console and create a new Lambda function.
 For Runtime, select Python 3.13.
-2. Go to the 'Layers' tab on the left navigation panel and select 'Create layer'.
+3. Go to the 'Layers' tab on the left navigation panel and select 'Create layer'.
 Select 'Upload a .zip file', then 'Choose file', then upload `dependencies-layer.zip`.
 Under 'Compatible runtimes' select 'Python 3.13', then select 'Create'.
 Navigate back to the Lambda function you created, select 'Layers' from the left navigation panel, then 'Add a layer'.
 Select 'Custom layers', then select the layer you just created, then select 'Add'.
-3. In the 'Code' tab within the AWS Lambda Console, select 'Upload from' then '.zip file', then Upload the `deployment-package.zip` to the Lambda function, as the function code.
+4. In the 'Code' tab within the AWS Lambda Console, select 'Upload from' then '.zip file', then Upload the `deployment-package.zip` to the Lambda function, as the function code.
-4. Go to the IAM Console in AWS and navigate to 'Roles'.
+5. Go to the IAM Console in AWS and navigate to 'Roles'.
 Select the role for the Lambda function you just created (it will have a name starting with [your-lambda-function-name]-role-...), then select 'Add Permissions', then 'Create Inline Policy'.
 In the JSON tab, paste the following policy, replacing my-ingestion-bucket with the name of your S3 bucket containing the files to be obfuscated:

 ```json
 {